 - grant giving.

 At its annual Festival event, the Foundation brings together yoga teachers from across the city and beyond to offer yoga classes and workshops.
 The Festival is free to enter – the largest free entry yoga Festival in the UK – with classes accessible by voluntary donations.
-It is open to all, regardless of age, experience or fitness levels with many specialist and beginners classes for those who have never tried yoga before. (* Beginners would remain a hyperlink as now.)
+It is open to all, regardless of age, experience or fitness levels with many specialist and beginners classes for those who have never tried yoga before.

 Throughout the year, the Foundation will be working with others to provide regular community yoga outreach activity.
 Free or subsidised yoga classes to those in greatest need, free entry “yoga trails” in local yoga studios for people to come and try yoga for the first time, yoga teaching in schools and other public institutions.